mongodb/mongo/src/mongo/db/catalog/README.md

 When the Flow Control mechanism refreshes available tickets, it calculates how many tickets it should allow in order to address the majority committed lag.

-The Flow Control mechanism determines how many tickets to replenish every period based on:
+The Flow Control mechanism determines how many flow control tickets to replenish every period based
+on:
 1. The current majority committed replication lag with respect to the configured target maximum replication lag
 1. How many operations the secondary sustaining the commit point has applied in the last period
 1. How many IX locks per operation were acquired in the last period

-## Configurable constants
+### Configurable constants

-Criterion #2 determines a "base" number of tickets to be used in the calculation.
+Criterion #2 determines a "base" number of flow control tickets to be used in the calculation.
 When the current majority committed lag is greater than or equal to a certain configurable threshold percentage of the target maximum, the Flow Control mechanism scales down this "base" number based on the discrepancy between the two lag values.
-For some configurable constant 0 < k < 1, it calculates the
+For some configurable constant 0 < k < 1, it calculates the following:
-following:

 `base * k ^ ((lag - threshold)/threshold) * fudge factor`

 The fudge factor is also configurable and should be close to 1.
-Its purpose is to assign slightly lower than the "base" number of tickets when the current lag is close to the threshold.
-Criterion
+Its purpose is to assign slightly lower than the "base" number of flow control tickets when the current lag is close to the threshold.
-#3 is then multiplied by the result of the above calculation to translate a count of operations into
-a count of lock acquisitions.
+Criterion #3 is then multiplied by the result of the above calculation to translate a count of operations into a count of lock acquisitions.

 When the majority committed lag is less than the threshold percentage of the target maximum, the number of tickets assigned in the previous period is used as the "base" of the calculation.
 This